Panicum repens: Habitat

 This grass grows throughout the world in tropical and subtropical areas.
 It was introduced to the United States in seed for forage grasses and probably in ballast water from ships.
 It was also imported by the United States Department of Agriculture to grow as a forage grass for cattle.
 It was deliberately planted throughout South Florida and it easily escaped cultivation, eventually becoming "one of the most serious weeds in Florida," spreading to more than 70% of the waterways in the state.
 In Lake Okeechobee, it has invaded more than 16,000 acres of marsh.
 It displaces native plants, growing colonially in thick, monotypic stands.
 Dense mats or stands of the grass cause hypoxia in the water.
 Torpedograss management in flood-control systems costs an estimated US$2 million per year.

-The plant is established in sandy coastal habitat on the United States' Gulf Coast, such as beaches and dunes, from Florida to Texas, where it occurs with beach plants such as turtleweed (Batis maritima), saltgrass (Distichlis spicata), marsh fimbry (Fimbristylis castanea), largeleaf pennywort (Hydrocotyle bonariensis), and dwarf saltwort (Salicornia bigelovii).
+The plant is established in sandy coastal habitat on the United States' Gulf Coast, such as beaches and dunes, from Florida to Texas, where it occurs with beach plants such as turtleweed (Batis maritima), saltgrass (Distichlis spicata), marsh fimbry (Fimbristylis spadicea), largeleaf pennywort (Hydrocotyle bonariensis), and dwarf saltwort (Salicornia bigelovii).
 It grows on many barrier islands.
 It grows in many types of wetland habitat, in and out of the water.
 It grows in freshwater marshes, salt marshes, mud flats, wet prairies, tide pools, bogs, and lakesides.
 It also invades drier habitat, such as coastal pine forests and white sand scrub.
 It easily moves into disturbed and cultivated areas such as ditches and canals.
 It is a nuisance in sod production.
-In Hawaii, it is a weed of sugarcane (Saccharum officinarum).
 In other areas, it can be found in turf and orchards.
 In the Florida turfgrass industry, it is the second-worst weed known.
 The grass can grow in a variety of habitats, but it does not tolerate cold and it is rarely found above subtropical latitudes or at altitude.